 Your brain’s capacity for logic will aid you by clarifying which aspects of this event are still dangerous and will start searching subconsciously for a solution to resolve the remaining issues.

 I have used the write a ‘script for a play’ a few times.
 If I first have a good cry, stomp, EFT session before starting to write, I usually find I can no longer recall all the issues in enough detail to finish the play.
 I then continue writing it as fiction and editing the factual parts and just having fun with it.
 These improved fictional edits then stay in memory ready to do or say the next time something similar happens.

-Your brain does not know the difference between memories of thoughts that you rehearse or imagined, compared to thoughts of events that happened if they are of equal detail.
-Therefore, imagining yourself doing something is a great way to prepare for doing it better.
+Your brain does not know the difference between; thoughts that you imagined and replay compared to memories of events that happened if they are of equal detail.
+Therefore, imagining yourself doing something in detail is a great way to prepare for doing it better.
 Athletes actively do this all the time.
 It’s not about imagining it ending well, the victory, rather imagining DOING it well.
 See your legs pumping faster than ever before as you run the race and then standing on the podium receiving your medal.

 GETTING HAPPY BY HAVING MORE HAPPY THOUGHTS